Machine code

 In computing, machine code is data encoded and structured to control a computer's central processing unit (CPU) via its programmable interface.
 A computer program consists primarily of sequences of machine-code instructions.
-Machine code is classified as native with respect to its host CPU since it is the language that CPU interprets directly.
-A software interpreter is a virtual machine that processes virtual machine code.
+Machine code is classified as native with respect to its host CPU since it is the language that the CPU interprets directly.
+Some software interpreters translate the programming language that they interpret into a virtual machine code (bytecode) and process it with a P-code machine.

 A machine-code instruction causes the CPU to perform a specific task such as: